 Want to learn more about SAP security?
 Additional information can be found in the blogs and books listed below.

-To continue learning even more about SAP security, sign up for our weekly blog recap here:
+And to continue learning even more about SAP security, sign up for our weekly blog recap here: